Lungazio/ECM2414-Card-Game-Simulatiom/README.md

 3. Enter number of players.
-4. Enter the file location of your input pack. e.g. src/inputpack.txt
+4. Enter the file location of your input pack. e.g. src/inputpack.txt The game should start running after taking valid inputs for both number of players and input pack location.

 ## Running Tests
 Also in command prompt, make sure that the current working directory is in ECM2414.
 For example, typing `cd` in Command Prompt will give: